benr77/BitbucketCronDeploy/README.md

-# BitBucket Git Deploy Script For Simple Websites #
+# BitBucket Git Deploy Script #

+For use with Bitbucket Hooks - to deploy from a Bitbucket Git repository to a remote web server.

-All the existing PHP Git deploy scripts seem to rely on the repository copy on the web server, and the web site files themselves, all being writable by the web server user (e.g. apache or www-data).
+All the existing PHP Git deploy scripts (for remote repositories such as Bitbucket) seem to rely on the repository copy and the web site files on the web server all being writable by the web server user (e.g. apache or www-data).
 From a security point of view this is far from ideal.

 This script does pretty much the same as the others, except it can also be called via cron as well as the web server via an HTTP POST request.
 The HTTP request just sets up a flag in the form of an empty file.
 The script is also cron'd regularly and runs the git checkout if it finds the file set by the HTTP request.
 Simples.

 This is an alternative deployment script to that provided by Jonathan Nicol.
-You will need to follow his procedures as described [here](http://jonathannicol.com/blog/2013/11/19/automated-git-deployments-from-bitbucket/).
+You will need to follow his procedures as [described here](http://jonathannicol.com/blog/2013/11/19/automated-git-deployments-from-bitbucket/).
 Credit to him for his clear and detailed instructions.

 ## Installation ##